-RACIAL, SOCIAL, GENDER & ECONOMIC JUSTICE
+RACIAL, SOCIAL & ECONOMIC JUSTICE

 Housing Is A Human Right!
 CVH believes that safe, affordable and stable housing is a human right.
 We work to ensure that housing policies prioritize and deliver true affordability for low-income and working families across New York State.